-(cf. 3.153.4 of [36] with 111.06 of [37]).
+(cf. 3.153.4 of [36] with 111.06 of [39]).

 The area of the whole minimal surface $A|{P=\infty}$ is diverging: the surface is reaching up to infinity.
-However, we can renormalize it by subtracting the area of the trivial solution spanned of the same boundaries, i.e., subtracting the area of two hyperplanes.
-The
+However, we can renormalize it by subtracting the area of the trivial solution spanned of the same boundaries, i.e., subtracting the area of two hyperbolic planes.
+The regularized area of one hyperbolic plane (i.e., evaluated up to radius P) is